yorkie-team/yorkie/design/sharded-cluster-mode.md

 ### Risks and Mitigation

-There are some risks when using hash-based load balanicng to shard workloads to servers.
+There are some risks and considerstions in sharded cluster mode.

 **WatchDocument's Split Brain Issue on Hash-based LB**